All of Mexico Movement

-The All of Mexico Movement, or All Mexico Movement, was a political movement to expand the United States to include all of Mexico.
-It was an expression of Manifest Destiny but never went into effect.
-The Mexican–American War (1846–1848) brought the conquest of California and other sparsely settled territories in northern Mexico, and American troops also invaded the densely populated Mexican heartland.
+The All of Mexico Movement, or All Mexico Movement, was a political movement to expand the United States to incorporate all of Mexico.
+It was a controversial aspect of Manifest Destiny that was unable to garner enough political support to encourage adoption.
+The Mexican-American War (1846–1848) brought the United States and Mexico into conflict over various geopolitical issues, including a desire to invade and annex much of Mexico, that resulted in victory for the United States.

 After the US Army took Mexico City, there was renewed enthusiasm for incorporating all of Mexico.
-The idea was fiercely opposed in the US Congress, especially by a US senator from South Carolina, John C. Calhoun, who strongly objected to incorporating territory with a dense nonwhite population.
+There was fierce opposition to the idea within the U.S. Congress over various internal political disputes.

-The Treaty of Guadalupe Hidalgo ended the aspirations of the movement by acquiring the sparsely settled region in the far north of Mexico.
+The US army found themselves in the midst of guerilla warfare in Tamaulipas, between Veracruz and Mexico City, making it impossible for America to take any effective control of Mexico, while simultaneously losing men, supplies and military equipment.
+While the American forces in Tamaulipas tried to subjugate the local population through violence and terror, in Mexico City and Veracruz, they tried to respect and not interfere with the local population.
+Both approaches failed, and it was only due to this increase in violence and insurrection that Mexican leaders saw the necessity of establishing a peace with the US.
+Similarly, it was urgent for the US to end the conflict and maximize territorial gains while minimizing unneeded losses.

 Background

 Before US President James K. Polk took office in 1845, the US Congress approved the annexation of Texas.
-Polk wished to gain control of a portion of Texas, which had declared independence from Mexico in 1836, but it was still claimed by Mexico.
-That paved the way for the outbreak of the Mexican–American War on April 24, 1846.
+After the annexation, Polk wished to affirm control of the region of Texas between the Nueces River, where Mexico claimed Texas's southern border to be, and the Rio Grande, where Texas declared the border to be when they declared independence from Mexico in 1836.
+This conflict paved the way for the outbreak of the Mexican–American War on April 24, 1846.

-American success on the battlefield by the summer of 1847 encouraged calls for the annexation of all of Mexico, particularly by eastern Democrats, who argued that bringing Mexico into the Union would be the best way to ensure peace in the region.
+US success on the battlefield by the summer of 1847 encouraged calls for the annexation of all of Mexico, particularly by eastern Democrats, who argued that bringing Mexico into the Union would be the best way to ensure peace in the region.